cap-security-cartel/report-generator/source/report.md

 For example, if the yearly rate is 5% (0.05 encoded as 5 * 10^25 in ray format), and a week passes, the function would calculate interest as if the rate were 5% per second rather than 5% per year, resulting in an astronomical interest amount.

-## Recommendation Modify the `accruedRestakerInterest()` function to properly scale the yearly rate to a per-second rate by dividing by the number of seconds in a year:
+**Recommendation:** Modify the `accruedRestakerInterest()` function to properly scale the yearly rate to a per-second rate by dividing by the number of seconds in a year:

 ```diff
 function accruedRestakerInterest(ILender.LenderStorage storage $, address _agent, address _asset)